 Ultrasounds and Tests

 Additional testing and ultrasounds are a separate fee when it comes to prenatal care.
-In Ohio, prenatal ultrasounds can cost anywhere from $150-$515, depending on the location within the state.
-Some areas, such as Lima and Wapakoneta can be more costly, while places like Cincinnati and Wilmington come in on the lower end.
+In Ohio, prenatal ultrasounds cost an average of about $245, depending on your location and provider.
+Some areas, such as Lima and Wapakoneta, can be more costly, while places like Cincinnati and Wilmington come in on the lower end.

 The Role of Health Insurance